hmchou56/centra8/centra5/travel.md

 Check [here](https://www.aeroportoporto.pt/en/opo/flights-destinations/airlines/airlines-and-destinations) what airlines offer flights from/to Porto.

-The airport is located approximately 7 miles / 11 kilometers away from the meeting venue and is served by several modes of public transportation.
+The airport is located approximately 10 miles / 15 kilometers away from the meeting venue and is served by several modes of public transportation.

 **Taxi and Uber: The easiest and fastest way to get to from the airport to the meeting venue and /or your hotel is by** [taxi](http://www.taxis-porto.pt/) or [Uber](https://www.uber.com/pt/en/).
 These are transport services that are permanently available to travelers at the airport arrivals entrance/exit.
 Both offer you the possibility to schedule the trip in advance or immediately after your plane lands.
 **Average fare (Taxi  one way): € 25,00**
-**Average fare (Uber one way): € 12,00**
+**Average fare (Uber one way): € 15,00**

 **Metro:** Another possibility to consider, which is cheaper than the taxi (single ticket: € 2,00), is the metro.
 The Airport is served by a single line (Line E - purple) that runs every 20 to 30 minutes and will take you to the historic city centre (end of line: Trindade station) in the same amount of time.
-If you wish to go directly to the meeting venue, you will have to get off a few stations before, i.e., at Francos, and then walk up to 15 minutes to reach the Crowne Plaza Hotel.
-See the [map](https://www.google.com/maps/dir/Francos,+Porto/Crowne+Plaza+Porto,+Avenida+da+Boavista,+Porto/@41.1630057,-8.6418303,16z/data=!4m14!4m13!1m5!1m1!1s0xd2465a2edd50b5b:0x30215c822acb978c!2m2!1d-8.636347!2d41.165549!1m5!1m1!1s0xd24659efd4e5e9b:0xc695ad1f002380ec!2m2!1d-8.6406733!2d41.1601724!3e2).
-Detailed information about these and other travel options at the Porto Airport may be found [here](https://www.aeroportoporto.pt/en/opo/access-parking/).
+When you get off at Trindade station, take Line D - yellow.
+See the [map](https://www.google.com/maps/dir/I.p.o.,+Porto/FEUP+-+Faculdade+de+Engenharia+da+Universidade+do+Porto,+Rua+Doutor+Roberto+Frias,+Porto/@41.1785432,-8.6054457,16z/data=!3m2!4b1!5s0xd24659f1d840a4b:0xb814d00dda93219!4m14!4m13!1m5!1m1!1s0xd246438248f9323:0xd815dd1e62b22f5b!2m2!1d-8.6045954!2d41.1812273!1m5!1m1!1s0xd246446d48922a3:0x8b1e4a0bcdacc840!2m2!1d-8.5958454!2d41.1783583!3e2).
+Detailed information about these and other travel options at the Porto Airport may be found [here](https://www.aeroportoporto.pt/en/opo/access-parking/getting-to-and-from-the-airport/public-transportation).

 **From Campanhã Train Station (for international visitors flying to Lisbon)**

 Porto is approximately 300 kms /205 miles away from Lisbon.
-If you are flying to Lisbon International Airport (Humberto Delgado airport) and planning to get to Porto by train (Alfa Pendular or Intercidades) you should buy a ticket at Lisbon’s Gare do Oriente Station to Vila Nova de Gaia-Devesas Station, where you’ll need to get off.
-Once more, the taxi or Uber is rather convenient, since the conference venue is only 12 kms or 7,5 miles away from Vila Nova de Gaia-Devesas Station and the price is likely to be around € 25/31,20.
+If you are flying to Lisbon International Airport (Humberto Delgado airport) and planning to get to Porto by train (Alfa Pendular or Intercidades) you should buy a ticket at Lisbon's Gare do Oriente Station to Campanhã Station, where you'll need to get off.
+Once more, the taxi or Uber is rather convenient, since the conference venue is only 8 kms or 6 miles away from Campanhã Station and the price is likely to be around € 20-25 euros.

 Detailed information about trains, timetables, journey times and ticket fares may be found [here](https://www.cp.pt/passageiros/en).

-**By car**

-If you are travelling by car, the GPS coordinates to Crown Plaza Porto are N 41°09.623' W 8°38.440'.
-There are several car rental services available in Porto and also at the airport area.